metahoof/docs/docs/whitepaper/terms-of-services.md

 ## **13. Payments and Fees**

-All payments within MetaHoof are executed using blockchain-compatible tokens, primarily $UOS via Ultra Wallet.
-Users are responsible for ensuring sufficient wallet balances, understanding transaction fees, and fulfilling any legal tax obligations arising from gameplay or asset ownership.
+All payments within MetaHoof, where offered, are executed using supported payment methods (for example, credit/debit cards, local payment options, or platform storefront balances) and/or in‑game virtual currency.

 ### **13.1.
 Accepted Payment Methods**

-- MetaHoof supports payments in:
+- MetaHoof supports payments using methods made available in your region by our payment partners and/or platform storefronts.
-  - $UOS (Ultra’s native token)
-  - Ultra-compatible stablecoins or promotional credits (if made available)
-- Payments are executed through your Ultra Wallet; MetaHoof does not manage or store private keys, seed phrases, or wallet balances.
+- Payments are executed through your chosen provider; MetaHoof does not manage or store payment card details.

 ### **13.2.
 Transaction Fees**

-- All transactions on the blockchain may incur fees such as:
+- Transactions may incur fees such as:
-  - Network/Gas fees for asset transfers and minting
   - Platform service fees for breeding, race entries, or participation in seasonal features
-  - Marketplace fees (when trading NFTs through Ultra or affiliated platforms)
+  - Storefront or payment processor fees (as applicable)
-- MetaHoof does not control or profit from network-level fees, but may define its own internal in-game fees as part of the gameplay economy.
+- MetaHoof may define internal in‑game fees as part of the gameplay economy.

-_All fees are non-refundable, even in cases of failed transactions, system downtime, or user error._
+_All fees are non‑refundable, even in cases of failed transactions, system downtime, or user error._

 ### **13.3.
 User Tax Obligations**

-- Users are solely responsible for:
-  - Reporting and paying any taxes due on gains or sales from NFTs or tokens
+- Reporting and paying any taxes due on gains or sales from digital items or other purchases
 - Compliance with local regulations concerning digital assets, income, and capital gains
 - ANP Labs does not provide tax, financial, or legal advice.
 Please consult a qualified professional in your jurisdiction.

 ## **14. Risks, Disclaimers, and Notices**